Skip to content

 Brake system checklist

-One of the most important aspects of your pretrip inspection is checking the condition of your truck’s brake system.
+One of the most important aspects of your pre-trip inspection is checking the condition of your truck’s brake system.

 • Brake pedals: Check that the brake pedals are not loose and that they return to the rest position when released.